percona/pmm-doc/docs/details/advisors/checks/platform-mysql-binaries-32-bit.md

 ## Resolution
-Binaries should be re installed but using the 64 bits version of the version binaries used
+Binaries should be reinstalled but using the 64-bits version of the version binaries used.